 JOIN US FOR "COFFEE WITH A COP"

-APD plans to host Coffee with a Cop meetings regularly as a forum to build partnerships in our community.
+APD plans to host Coffee with a Cop meetings regularly to build partnerships in our community.
 For more information click here.

 Beginning Tuesday, Dec.
 16, drivers will see a new traffic pattern on Washington Highway (Route 1) over the CSX railroad near Ellets Crossing Road (Route 641) and Falling Creek while VDOT crews begin a project to rehabilitate the bridge.

 VDOT has notified us that the traffic pattern changes for the Rt.
 54 bridge over I-95 will begin on Wednesday, July 9, 2014.
 These traffic changes will be in place for approximately 18 months as bridge construction continues.